observablehq/plot/docs/transforms/bin.md

 The bin transform is for aggregating quantitative or temporal data.
 For ordinal or nominal data, use the [group transform](./group.md).
 See also the [hexbin transform](./hexbin.md).
 :::

-The **bin transform** groups quantitative or temporal data—continuous measurements such as heights, weights, or temperatures—into discrete bins.
+The **bin transform** groups quantitative or temporal data — continuous measurements such as heights, weights, or temperatures — into discrete bins.
 You can then compute summary statistics for each bin, such as a count, sum, or proportion.
 The bin transform is most often used to make histograms or heatmaps with the [rect mark](../marks/rect.md).

 For example, here is a histogram showing the distribution of weights of Olympic athletes.